ralucasuciuart/ralucasuciuart/README.md

-- 🤍 Hi, I’m @ralucasuciuart.
-I'm a web and graphic designer based in Cluj, Romania.
+- 🤍 Hi, I’m Raluca.
+I'm a web designer/developer and artist hybrid.
-- 💻 I’m interested in learning Front End Development (& more).
+- 💻 I’m currently learning Front End Development.
-- ✨ I’m currently learning Javascript.
 - 💞️ I’m interested to collaborate on web design and dev projects.
 - 💌 You can reach me by email - ralucasuciuart@gmail.com